Class Actions Comparative Guide

 5.4 What are the specific implications of the rules on disclosure and privilege in class action proceedings?

-There are no specific implications of disclosure or privilege on class actions.
-The general rules on disclosure and privilege will apply.
+There are no specific implications of the rules on disclosure and privilege in representative actions which are distinct from actions in general.

 6 Evidence